Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: The Design of Near-Optimal Policies

+In the first phase, the allocation of $j$ is updated per hour and there is flexibility for $j$ to utilize spot instances.
+Now, we analyze the expected optimal policy in the first phase.
+One of the following two cases will happen: (\rmnum{1}) the job $j$ is completed in the first phase, and (\rmnum{2}) in the $i_{j}$-th execution of $j$, after spot instances are terminated by the cloud, there is no flexibility for $j$ to utilize spot instances.

+In this paper, the value of $\beta$ is inferred by the online learning technique.
+If the previous allocation of self-owned instances $r_{j}$ is $\geq g_{j}(\beta)$, it is expected that the first case will happen; then, by Property~\ref{proper-1}, we conclude that \begin{proposition} An expected optimal strategy is to bid for $\delta_{j}-r_{j}$ spot instances at every allocation of $j$. \end{proposition}

-Once a job $j$ is allocated $r_{j}$ self-owned instances at all $t\in[a_{j}, a_{j}+d_{j}-1]$, it can be viewed as a new job where spot and on-demand instances alone are utilized.
-So, without loss of generality, we are to consider the case with on-demand and spot instances alone to simplify the analysis.
+Next, we analyze the optimal strategy when the second case happens.
+Job $j$ is allocated $r_{j}$ self-owned instances at every $t\in[a_{j}, a_{j}+d_{j}-1]$; afterwards, it can be viewed as a new job with a workload $z_{j}-\delta_{j}\cdot d_{j}$ and a parallelism bound $\delta_{j}-r_{j}$, as described in Section~\ref{sec.self-owned}.
+So, without loss of generality, we just analyze the optimal strategy in the case where a job $j$ is completed by utilizing on-demand and spot instances alone.